Bayer Loses Another Appeal Against Roundup Cancer Verdict - UrduPoint

 Bayer Loses Another Appeal Against Roundup Cancer Verdict

-San Francisco, (UrduPoint / Pakistan Point News - 10th Aug, 2021 ) :German pharmaceutical and chemical giant Bayer on Monday lost another appeal against a verdict that found its Roundup weedkiller causes cancer, the latest setback in its bid to end thousands of lawsuits over the product.
+San Francisco, (UrduPoint / Pakistan Point News - 11th Aug, 2021 ) :German pharmaceutical and chemical giant Bayer lost another appeal against a verdict that found its Roundup weedkiller causes cancer, the latest setback in its bid to end thousands of lawsuits over the product.

-An appeals court in San Francisco upheld the 2019 ruling in favor of a couple who claimed they got non-Hodgkin's lymphoma after using Roundup for years.
+An appeals court in San Francisco on Monday upheld the 2019 ruling in favor of a couple who claimed they got non-Hodgkin's lymphoma after using Roundup for years.

 The court also upheld a judge's decision to reduce the jury's compensation award to Alva and Alberta Pilliod from $2 billion to $86.7 million.